Theresa May is under pressure over Trump's Twitter attack

 London (CNN)The so-called "special relationship" between Britain and the US was under increasing strain Thursday after President Donald Trump publicly rebuked Prime Minister Theresa May over his dissemination of anti-Muslim propaganda.

-In an extraordinary diplomatic clash between two allies, Trump took aim at May on Wednesday, tweeting: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
+In an extraordinary diplomatic clash between two allies, Trump took aim at May on Wednesday evening, tweeting: "@Theresa_May, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine!"

-Trump caused outrage in Britain by retweeting three videos posted by Jayda Frandsen, the deputy leader of the far-right UK party Britain First.
+Trump had earlier caused outrage in Britain by retweeting three videos posted by Jayda Fransen, the deputy leader of the far-right UK party Britain First.
 The inflammatory videos showed people purported to be Muslims carrying out assaults and, in one video, smashing a statue of the Virgin Mary.

 Downing Street condemned Trump, staying he was "wrong" to share videos by a group that "seeks to divide communities through their use of hateful narratives which peddle lies and stoke tensions."

-Frandsen was found guilty of religiously aggravated harassment in November 2016 after abusing a Muslim woman wearing a hijab.
+Fransen was found guilty of religiously aggravated harassment in November 2016 after abusing a Muslim woman wearing a hijab.

 State visit pressure